For Immediate Release

 - Green lasers, which are more visible to the human eye than red lasers

 The FAA’s guidance for agency investigators and attorneys stresses that laser violations should not be addressed through warning notices or counseling.
 The agency seeks moderately high civil penalties for inadvertent violations, but maximum penalties for deliberate violations.
-Violators who are pilots or mechanics face revocation of their FAA certificate, as well as civil penalties.
+Violators who are pilots or mechanics face revocation of their FAA certificate in addition to the civil penalties.

-Some cities and states have laws making it illegal to shine lasers at aircraft and, in many cases, people can face federal charges.
-Federal, state and local prosecutors have sentenced laser violators to jail time, community service, probation and additional financial penalties for court costs and restitution.
+In addition to the federal law, some cities and states also have laws against shining a laser at aircraft.
+Federal, state, and local prosecutors have sentenced laser violators to jail time, community service, probation and additional financial penalties for court costs and restitution.